 Keep Your Job Options Open

 Many employers require proof of active certification.
-If you’re looking for work or bidding on contracts, having a current refresher on record is often a must.
+If you’re looking for work or bidding on contracts, having a current refresher on record is often necessary.

 Final Thoughts

-A mold certification refresher course isn’t just a requirement—it’s an opportunity to stay at the top of your field.
-Whether it’s time based on your license, new laws, or simply your dedication to doing excellent work, make refresher training a regular part of your professional routine.
+A mold certification refresher course isn’t just a requirement.
+It’s an opportunity to stay at the top of your field.
+Whether it’s time-based on your license, new laws, or your dedication to doing excellent work, make refresher training a regular part of your professional routine.

 For information on available courses or to schedule your next training, contact ZOTA Professional Training today.